rgon/razerMambaSuspend/README.md

 ## Automatically running the script at startup
 To do this, we will be using crontab (available in any major Linux distro).

-1. Execute: `sudo crontab -e` and choose your commandline text editor of choice.
+1. Execute: `crontab -e` and choose your commandline text editor of choice.

-2. Add the following line: `@reboot sh "$HOME/razerMambaSuspend/main.py"`
+2. Add the following line: `@reboot pyhton3 "$HOME/razerMambaSuspend/main.py"`
    * If you use nano, write the line, press `Ctrl + X` to exit, enter `Y` and then `Enter` to save the file.

 This will run the daemon at startup.
 A log file will be created in `razerMambaSuspend/logs`.